-Common reporting standards are coming to a place near you.
+Common Reporting Standards are coming to a place near you.
 It is not just the wealthy that need to worry……!
 The International Consortium of Journalists (ICJ) unearthed a global can of worms with allegations of large-scale tax evasion following their investigation into what are now known as The Panama Papers.
 Slowly, governments around the world are working through the information and the tax affairs of some of the wealthiest people on the planet are being closely scrutinised.
 Complex constructions of offshore companies and trusts have always been very difficult to challenge as the super-rich employ the world’s best and most expensive tax advisers to defend what they consider normal tax planning opportunities.
-The net however, is closing in.
+With the introduction of Common Reporting Standards, the net is closing in.

 Tax avoidance and tax evasion